qudini/qudini-reactive/README.md

 # qudini-reactive

-Libraries around the reactive stack of Spring (WebFlux with Project Reactor).
+Libraries simplifying the development of applications based on the reactive stack of Spring: WebFlux with Project Reactor.

+They are all preconfigured, so that just adding them as dependencies is enough to get started.
+Further fine-grained configuration is available if needed.

 ## Installation